-Extend the Life of Your Valentine's Day Flowers With These Florist-Approved Secrets
+Extend the Life of Your Flowers With These 5 Florist-Approved Secrets

 No green thumb?
 No problem.

 Valentine's Day comes with its fair share of boxed chocolates and bouquets, but the unfortunate truth is that neither gift lasts as long as it should.
 While the lifespan of a heart-shaped box of confections is minimal at best, flower arrangements seem to wilt faster than it takes to consume a dozen bite-sized caramels and conversation hearts.
-In an effort to extend the life of beloved Valentine's Day blooms, we looked to Christina Stembel of Farmgirl Flowers to share her tips for helping flower arrangements live their best life well beyond the holiday.
+In an effort to extend the life of beloved Valentine's Day blooms—or the bouquet you got just because—we looked to Christina Stembel of Farmgirl Flowers to share her tips for helping flower arrangements live their best life well beyond the holiday.

 RELATED: 3 Flower Hacks You Need to Know